julie-forman-kay-lab/SPyCi-PDB/example/README.rst

 value is 20 (from 1-100).
 Increasing the number of harmonics will also increase the cost of computational time.

-Rh Module - Using HullRad 8.1
+Rh Module - Using HullRadSAS v3.1
 -----------------------------
-HullRad should be working out of the box with the basic installation instructions.
+HullRadSAS should be working out of the box with the basic installation instructions.
 An experimental file template is not required::

     spycipdb rh ./drksh3_csss_100.tar.xz -n